WokLibCodeClub/.github/profile/README.md

 Please try to be there in time to start coding at 10.30am.

-We will be learning coding  with the BBC micro:bit using the website [makecode.microbit.org/](https://makecode.microbit.org/) which offers a block coding language very similar to Scratch.
+We will be using our BBC micro:bits to write code for a step counter.
+This will be with the website [makecode.microbit.org/](https://makecode.microbit.org/) which offers a block coding language very similar to Scratch.

-If anyone would prefer to continue working on Scratch projects and not on the BBC micro:bits, then that's fine, but, be warned, the volunteers will be spending most of their time on micro:bits.

 #### Python

 Please try to be there in time to start coding at 11.45am.

-We will be coding the BBC micro:bits using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library, and allows for much more complex programming than with block coding.
+We will continue coding the BBC micro:bits using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library, and allows for much more complex programming than with block coding.
+We will be creating a Pong game to play on the very small screen of the micro:bit!

 ### End of Introduction to Python course: